-Here is a list of bars that music that aren’t country:
+Here is a list of bars that play music that isn't country:

 - Dierks Bentley’s Whiskey Row.
 Experience three levels of live music.
 Each level plays a different style.

 - Bourbon Street Blues & Boogie Bar.
-Located the famous Printers Alley and just a short walk from Broadway.
+It is located on the famous Printers Alley and just a short walk from Broadway.

 - Acme Feed & Seed.